Are you interested in learning about careers in construction?

 James presents to different audiences on careers in construction including: schools, immigrant settlement agencies, military in transition programs, employment centres, and Indigenous community agencies.

-Ron is a consultant between industry and the Indigenous community, who bridges the gap between employers and individuals to increase the recruitment and retention of Indigenous workers in the construction sector.
+Gerry is a consultant between industry and the Indigenous community, who bridges the gap between employers and individuals to increase the recruitment and retention of Indigenous workers in the construction sector.

 Alex ensures the financial accountability of provincial and external funds to meet industry's needs.
 Also, he evaluates best practices in accounting and auditing for MCSC.